 We annually pay deserving tribute to the vast number of souls who lost their lives through two World Wars.
-In a two minute silence reflecting 1918 Armistice Day on the 11th hour, 11th day of every 11th month, lets also offer grateful remembrance to known veterans that managed to wear their medals in victory.
-Families were more thankful of regaining a loved one, instead of those proudly kept letters and memorials, such as our very own WWI plaque widely called a Widows Penny.
+In a two minute silence reflecting 1918 Armistice Day on the 11th hour, 11th day of every 11th month, lets also offer grateful remembrance to veterans who managed to wear their victory medals.
+Families were more thankful regaining a loved one, instead of those proudly kept letters and memorials, such as our very own WWI plaque widely called a Widows Penny.

 Veterans rarely wished to recall their horrific experiences, so those who served at home or in less volatile areas abroad felt more obliged expressing relief.
 Nonetheless, they all fulfilled some tactical role as and wherever needed.
-Usually proudly enlisting for the Sherwood Foresters, although mining backgrounds led false assumption they all had undergrounds skills.
-Transferrals into Kitchener's Marines were for tunnel diggers to undermine enemy positions in both wars.
+Usually proudly enlisting for the Sherwood Foresters, any mining background might lead false assumption they all had undergrounds skills.
+Transferrals into Kitchener's Marines were for tunnel diggers undermining both WW enemy positions.

-Fully certificated life & career of soldier Lee deservedly merits individual coverage.
+Fully certificated life & career of soldier Lee merits individual coverage.

 Mr David Porter presents Uncle George Davis.
 A 13 year old office boy at 1911 CWS Hosiery Factory became a veteran of The Great War serving the Sherwood Foresters in France and Flanders.
 Returning and rejoining CWS 1915 he was a WW Two Major of the Sutton Home Guard, while eventually gaining promotion through to Group Manager of three CWS factories including Huthwaite and Wath-on-Dearne.